Relintai/pandemonium_engine_docs/about/list_of_features.md

   or `gettext ( doc_localization_using_gettext )`.
 - Use localized strings in your project automatically in GUI elements or by using the `tr()` function.
-- Support for right-to-left typesetting and text shaping planned in Godot 4.0.
+- Support for right-to-left typesetting and text shaping planned in Pandemonium 4.0.

 Windowing and OS integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^